adore/daylight/doc/develop.md

 Serialize only the attributes you want to be public in your API.
 This allows you to have a separation between the model data and the API data.

+> NOTE: Make sure to include `:id` as an attribute so that `Daylight` will be
+> able to make updates to the models correctly.

-For example, `title` and `body` are exposed but there may be other internal attributes that do not get serialized:
+For example, `id`, `title` and `body` are exposed but there all other attributes are not serialized:

   ````ruby
     class PostSerializer < ActiveModel::Serializer